-This Annual Report on Form 10-K for the year ended December 31, 2020 (this "Annual Report") contains forward-looking statements regarding, among other things, our plans, strategies, prospects and projections, both business and financial.
-All statements contained in this Annual Report other than historical information are forward-looking statements that involve known and unknown risks and relate to future events, our future financial performance or our projected business results.
-In some cases, you can identify forward-looking statements by terminology such as "may," "should," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "projects," "targets," "potential" or "continue" or the negative of these terms or other comparable terminology.
+This Quarterly Report contains forward-looking statements regarding, among other things, our plans, strategies, prospects and projections, both business and financial.
+All statements contained in this Quarterly Report other than historical information are forward-looking statements that involve known and unknown risks and relate to future events, our future financial performance or our projected business results.
+In some cases, you can identify forward-looking statements by terminology such as "may," "will," "should," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "projects," "targets," "potential" or "continue" or the negative of these terms or other comparable terminology.
 Such forward-looking statements are necessarily estimates based upon current information and involve a number of risks and uncertainties.
 Actual events or results may differ materially from the results anticipated in these forward-looking statements as a result of a variety of factors.
 While it is impossible to identify all such factors, factors that could cause actual results to differ materially from those estimated by us include:

-- · our limited operating history; - · loss of one or more of our customers; - · inability to procure LNG on a fixed-price basis, or otherwise to manage LNG price risks, including hedging arrangements; - · the completion of construction on our LNG terminals, facilities, power plants or Liquefaction Facilities and the terms of our construction contracts for the completion of these assets; - cost overruns and delays in the completion of one or more of our LNG terminals, facilities, power plants or Liquefaction Facilities, as well as difficulties in obtaining sufficient financing to pay for such costs and delays; - · our ability to obtain additional financing to effect our strategy; - Each of the Proposed Mergers is subject to conditions, some or all of which may not be satisfied or completed on a timely basis, or at all, and we, Hygo and GMLP are each subject to business uncertainties and contractual restrictions while the Proposed Mergers are pending; - · After the Proposed Mergers, we may be unable to successfully integrate the businesses and realize the anticipated benefits of the Proposed Mergers; - · failure to produce or purchase sufficient amounts of LNG or natural gas at favorable prices to meet customer demand; - · hurricanes or other natural or manmade disasters; - · failure to obtain and maintain approvals and permits from governmental and regulatory agencies; - · operational, regulatory, environmental, political, legal and economic risks pertaining to the construction and operation of our facilities; - · inability to contract with suppliers and tankers to facilitate the delivery of LNG on their chartered LNG tankers; - cyclical or other changes in the demand for and price of LNG and natural gas; - · failure of natural gas to be a competitive source of energy in the markets in which we operate, and seek to operate; - · competition from third parties in our business; - inability to re-finance our outstanding indebtedness; - changes to environmental and similar laws and governmental regulations that are adverse to our operations; - · inability to enter into favorable agreements and obtain necessary regulatory approvals; - the tax treatment of us or of an investment in our Class A shares; - the completion of the Exchange Transactions (as defined below); - a major health and safety incident relating to our business; - increased labor costs, and the unavailability of skilled workers or our failure to attract and retain qualified personnel; - risks related to the jurisdictions in which we do, or seek to do, business, particularly Florida, Jamaica, Brazil and the Caribbean; and - · other risks described in the "Risk Factors" section of this Annual Report.
+- our limited operating history; - loss of one or more of our customers: - inability to procure LNG on a fixed-price basis, or otherwise to manage LNG price risks, including hedging arrangements; - the completion of construction on our LNG terminals, facilities, power plants or Liquefaction Facilities (as defined herein) and the terms of our construction contracts for the completion of these assets; - cost overruns and delays in the completion of one or more of our LNG terminals, facilities, power plants or Liquefaction Facilities, as well as difficulties in obtaining sufficient financing to pay for such costs and delays; - our ability to obtain additional financing to effect our strategy; - · We may be unable to successfully integrate the businesses and realize the anticipated benefits of the Mergers; - · failure to produce or purchase sufficient amounts of LNG or natural gas at favorable prices to meet customer demand; - hurricanes or other natural or manmade disasters; - failure to obtain and maintain approvals and permits from governmental and regulatory agencies; - · operational, regulatory, environmental, political, legal and economic risks pertaining to the construction and operation of our facilities; - · inability to contract with suppliers and tankers to facilitate the delivery of LNG on their chartered LNG tankers; - cyclical or other changes in the demand for and price of LNG and natural gas; - failure of natural gas to be a competitive source of energy in the markets in which we operate, and seek to operate; - competition from third parties in our business; - inability to re-finance our outstanding indebtedness; - · changes to environmental and similar laws and governmental regulations that are adverse to our operations; - inability to enter into favorable agreements and obtain necessary regulatory approvals; - the tax treatment of us or of an investment in our Class A shares; - the completion of the Exchange Transactions (as defined below); - a major health and safety incident relating to our business; - · increased labor costs, and the unavailability of skilled workers or our failure to attract and retain qualified personnel; - risks related to the jurisdictions in which we do, or seek to do, business, particularly Florida, Jamaica, Brazil and the Caribbean; and - other risks described in the "Risk Factors" section of this Quarterly Report.